 Deploying AI-Built Projects

-Choose the right hosting lane for an AI-built project by architecture shape: static, SSR, or full-stack service.
+Choose the right hosting lane for an AI-built project by workflow lane and architecture shape: builder-first, repo-first static, SSR, or fuller service.

 Level Advanced